ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 `--bundle-as-obj` helps you to parse a special type of return data.
 Read more about the Bundle class [here](https://developer.android.com/reference/android/os/Bundle).

-__You will need to [reverse engineer](#11-decompile-an-apk) the APK and look into the source code to find out what parameters need to be sent to the service to exploit it.__

 Use `--help` to see more options.

-Read more about services [here](https://developer.android.com/develop/background-work/services).

 ## 11. Decompile an APK